-VML recommends the expansion of interstate and intra-state passenger and freight rail service corridors, with no requirement for local match to provide transportation alternatives, and to help to stimulate economic development and tourism.
+VML recommends the responsible expansion of interstate and intra-state passenger and freight rail service corridors, with no requirement for local match to provide transportation alternatives, and to help to stimulate economic development and tourism.

-State government and railroad executives must work cooperatively with local officials to improve and enhance railroad maintenance, safety, traffic and conflicts (for example at at-grade crossings).
+38 State government and railroad executives must work cooperatively with local officials to 39 improve and enhance railroad maintenance, safety, traffic, emergency response and conflicts (for 40 example at at-grade crossings).

-The Commonwealth needs to:
+- 42 The Commonwealth needs to: - 43 • Work with railroad executives to provide greater access for passenger service (for commuters 44 and tourists). - 45 • Strengthen funding for cost-effective intercity passenger service and high-speed rail operations to complement federal construction funding.
+46

-- Work with railroad executives to provide greater access for passenger service (for commuters and tourists). - Strengthen funding for cost-effective intercity passenger service and high-speed rail operations to complement federal construction funding. - Work with surrounding states to foster greater interstate passenger rail service and to promote the development of the Northeast high-speed rail corridor, the New York to Atlanta corridor and services to Western Virginia, where these systems provide meaningful reduction of travel times, higher than historic reliability and needed coverage to vital business districts which are in close proximity to population centers.
+Work with surrounding states to foster greater interstate passenger rail service and to promote the development of the Northeast high-speed rail corridor, the New York to Atlanta corridor and services to Western Virginia, where these systems provide meaningful reduction of travel times, higher than historic reliability and needed coverage to vital business districts which are in close proximity to population centers.

-VML believes the state needs to work with rail executives and the commuter rail system to permit commuter system extension and expansion throughout the Commonwealth and to develop a source of funds to accomplish.
+VML believes the state needs to work with rail executives and the commuter rail system to permit commuter system extension and expansion throughout the Commonwealth, as well as transportation innovations that improve the speed of service and to develop a source of funds to accomplish this goal